 10. Don’t shop hungry

 Sounds like a cliché, but this one is true.
 Stick to your list.
-Shopping hungry means impulse buys.
+Shopping hungry means impulse purchases.

 11. Don’t shop distracted